 Touch My Building: Miami 2011

 At the December, 2011 Art/ Basil Miami/Design Miami Art Fair, the Miami Art in Public Places Commission unveiled Christopher Janney’s “Harmonic Convergence” permanent installation at the Miami International Airport.
 As part of this week-long celebration, there was a retrospective exhibition and performances of Janney’s work at the Moore Building on downtown Miami.
-Worth the fair attracting over 100,000 people, Janney’s “Touch My Building: Miami” was a fitting introduction to what was happening inside.
-Similar to other TMB installations, as person stepped up and touched a hand-print on the glass facade, he was immersed in one of Janney’s melodic/environmental sound compositions while reading series of quotes on creativity from notable poets, artists and musicians.
+With the fair attracting over 100,000 people, Janney’s “Touch My Building: Miami” was a fitting introduction to what was happening inside.
+Similar to other TMB installations, as people stepped up and touched a hand-print on the glass facade, they were immersed in one of Janney’s melodic/environmental sound compositions while reading series of quotes on creativity from notable poets, artists and musicians.

 Charlotte/Mecklenberg Arts and Science Council, Jennifer Murphy, Project Manager/Joy McLaughlin, Dave O’Brien,

 Apple Computer, Cambridge Soundworks, AKAI Corporation, Mystic Scenic Studios